omvatten/qdiv/docs/Subset and manipulate data.rst

 *keepObj* makes it possible to specify which object in objlist that should be kept after filtering based on common ASVs, specify with integer
 (0 is the first object, 1 is the second, etc), ‘best’ means that the object which has the highest fraction of its reads mapped to the common ASVs is kept

-*taxa* makes it possible to specify with an integer the object having taxa information that should be kept (0 is the first object, 1 is the second, etc), if 'None', the taxa information in the kept object is used

 if *alreadyAligned* =True, the subset.align_sequences function has already been run on the objects to make sure the same sequences in different objects have the same names

 if *differentLengths* =True, it assumes that the same ASV inferred with different bioinformatics pipelines could have different sequence lengths.

-*nameType* is the label used for sequences (e.g. ASV or OTU)
+*nameType* is the label used for sequences (e.g. ASV or OTU).

+*keep_cutoff* species percentage cutoff to keep ASVs irrespective of them being found in multiple objects.
+Default is 0.2%.

 if *onlyReturnSeqs* =True, only a dataframe with the shared ASVs is returned.